Skip to content

 You need a work permit before you can start to work in Germany.
 And whether you would be issued a work permit depends on your residence permit.
 Here you can learn more about the regulations which apply to you when it comes to obtaining a work permit in Germany.

-If you are not a refugee, visit our chapter “Immigration to Germany” to learn when and how you can apply for a work permit and enter the German job market.
+If you are not a refugee, you can visit our chapter “Immigration to Germany” to learn when and how you can apply for a work permit and enter the German job market.

 Can I obtain a work permit?